 A Standard way to build IPs and SoC using IDesignSpec and IP-XACT

-The two biggest challenge of today’s complex design are IP-Integration and Verification, and we would like to address solution scoping the discussion to the register implementation which is the core competency of Agnisys.
-Few year back with the rise of ecosystem of multiple IP provider there was a great need of describing the IP using a standard format to maintain consistency of the information.
+The two biggest challenges of today’s complex design are IP-Integration and Verification, and we would like to address solution scoping the discussion to the register implementation which is the core competency of Agnisys.
+A few years back with the rise of the ecosystem of multiple IP providers, there was a great need to describe the IP using a standard format to maintain the consistency of the information.

 The goals of the IP-XACT standard are:

 To ensure delivery of compatible component descriptions from multiple component vendors,

 To enable exchanging complex component libraries between electronic design automation (EDA) tools for SoC design (design environments)

 To enable the provision of EDA vendor-neutral scripts for component creation and configuration (generators, configurators)

 IP-XACT standard is followed by leading companies for defining and describing: components, systems, bus interfaces and connections, abstractions of those buses, and details of the components including address maps, register and field descriptions, and file set descriptions for use in automating design, verification, documentation, and use flows for electronic systems.
 A set of XML schemas of the form described by the World Wide Web Consortium (w3c) and a set of semantic consistency rules (SCRs) are included.
 A generator interface that is portable across tool environments is provided.
 The specified combination of methodology-independent meta-data and the tool-independent mechanism for accessing that data provides for the portability of design data, design methodologies, and environment implementations.